carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 This unification seems to be a natural consequence and a necessity of allowing location descriptions to be part of the evaluation stack.

-For those familiar with the definition of location descriptions in DWARF Version 5, the definition in this proposal is presented differently, but does in fact define the same concept with the same fundamental semantics.
+For those familiar with the definition of location descriptions in DWARF Version 5, the definitions in these extensions are presented differently, but does in fact define the same concept with the same fundamental semantics.
 However, it does so in a way that allows the concept to extend to support address spaces, bit addressing, the ability for composite location descriptions to be